Foam Rolling After Workout: Benefits and 10-Minute Routine

 They complement each other.
 Rolling improves tissue quality and neural tone, while stretching elongates muscle fibers.
 Do both if time allows.

-An illustration showing that foam rolling and stretching are complementary activities for recovery.
+An illustration showing that foam rolling and stretching are complementary activities for physical recovery and flexibility.

 Does it matter which muscles I roll?